 Welcome to A Wandle Wonder Wander, XAP’s augmented reality walk made especially for Wandsworth Arts Fringe!
-Designed for all ages, A Wandle Wonder Wander is available to access throughout 2021.
+Designed for all ages, A Wandle Wonder Wander is available to access from 9th – 25th June 2023.

 Wander at your leisure along the banks of the river Wandle, from Merton Abbey Mills to the Thames, using your mobile device to summon up sights, sounds and animated artworks, which reveal the wonder of the Wandle’s rich heritage.

 There are over 80 ‘wonders’ to discover along this 7.5 km route.
 Enjoy it in a day, or dip in and out of the walk at your leisure.

 - You’ll need a mobile phone/tablet, and Chrome as your browser (apologies but Safari, Firefox, etc won’t work with the software yet).

 - When you are near the route, paste this link into Chrome:

 - In order to see the wonders where we’ve placed them for you along the route, you’ll need to OK/Accept all requests from the site to access your location, camera and motion sensors.